DevelopersHeaven/LogWitch/README.md

 ## Installation

 * First clone the repository
-* Install prerequesites needed (depends on the features you activate)
+* Install prerequisites needed (depends on the features you activate)
 * Build it (see INSTALL)

 ## Copyright and license